maxlambertini/xhtml2ctx/README.md

 * __--span-classes=class1,class2,..,class-n__ : SPANs whose class attributes match the ones in the list are converted into custom character-level macros.
 * __-t, --floating-tables__ : Tables are treated as floating objects

+### Future Developments

+* Adding an option to tell XHTML2CTX what the root element is, something similar to JQuery selectors
+* Leveraging ConTeXt's environment features.